airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-source.md

 **Option A: Building the docker image with `airbyte-ci`**

+This is the preferred method for building and testing connectors.

 If you want to open source your connector we encourage you to use our [`airbyte-ci`](https://github.com/airbytehq/airbyte/blob/master/airbyte-ci/connectors/pipelines/README.md) tool to build your connector.
 It will not use a Dockerfile but will build the connector image from our [base image](https://github.com/airbytehq/airbyte/blob/master/airbyte-ci/connectors/base_images/README.md) and use our internal build logic to build an image from your Python connector code.